AlexandreBonaventure/vuex-jsdata-plugin/README.md

 ```
 ## global helper
-This plugin provide a handy way to make a ressource available inside components.
+This plugin provide a handy way to make a resource available inside components.
-### mapRessources
+### mapResources
-mapRessources([
+mapResources([
-  { nameOfTheGetter: [nameOfTheRessource:string, id_key:string]},
+  { nameOfTheGetter: [nameOfTheResource:string, id_key:string]},
   ...
 ])
-mapRessources is a getter factory designed to get a single record which id is computed from $vm[id_key].
+mapResources is a getter factory designed to get a single record which id is computed from $vm[id_key].
 Its really useful for getting specific records dynamicly (eg: get user with id picked from router params)
 example:
 ```